-Many schools offer their own scholarships to students.
-These scholarships may not be easy to find, but it’s important to search for them when researching prospective schools.
-Some are merit-based and some are need-based (determined by a student’s FAFSA).
+Many schools offer their own scholarships and/or grants to students.
+These may not be easy to find, but it’s important to search for them when researching prospective schools.
+Some are merit-based and some are need-based (determined by a student’s FAFSA or CSS Profile).
 Most merit-based scholarships for students with exceptional grades and test scores are highly competitive.
 Their application deadlines are early.
 To apply, students may have to submit another essay or writing sample on top of their admissions essay.
-The hard work is worth it.
-Some scholarships can cover the entire cost of your tuition!
+The hard work is worth it, though.
+Some scholarships cover the entire cost of your tuition!

-- Note: In some cases, you will automatically enter into competition for institutional aid when you submit your application to the school.
+- Note: In some cases, you will automatically be entered into competition for institutional aid when you submit your application to the school.
 It can be a fun surprise to open up an acceptance letter and see that you’ve received a merit-based scholarship too!

 Investigate private loans.

-Be wary when considering taking out private loans because of their high interest rates, hidden fees, and inflexible options for repayment.
+Be wary about private loans because they often have high interest rates, hidden fees, and inflexible options for repayment.
 That said, they are an option if you have exhausted all your other financial aid avenues and still feel like you don’t have enough money to pay for college.
 Before taking out private loans, take out the maximum amount of money offered to you in federal loans as a part of your financial aid package.
 Federal loans are backed and insured by the government and are student friendly.
 Private loans don’t always play so nicely.